 A small but important part of non-residential investment is commercial real estate construction.
 The BEA only counts the new construction that adds to total commercial inventory.
 Resales aren't included.
 The BEA adds them to GDP in the year they were built.

 The 2008 financial crisis burst the bubble in housing.
 Residential construction reached its peak in 2005 when it added $872 billion to GDP.
 Comparisons over time are always adjusted for inflation.
 It didn't hit bottom until 2010 when only $382 billion was added.
-Housing's contribution to GDP plummeted from 6.1 percent to 2.6 percent during this time.
-At its peak in 2005, combined commercial and residential construction contributed $1.3 trillion or 9.1 percent of GDP.
-In 2010, it fell to a low of $748.7 billion or 5.1 percent of GDP.
+Housing's contribution to GDP plummeted from 6.1% to 2.6% during this time.
+At its peak in 2005, combined commercial and residential construction contributed $1.3 trillion or 9.1% of GDP.
+In 2010, it fell to a low of $748.7 billion or 5.1% of GDP.

-Government spending was $3.1 trillion in 2017.
-That's 17 percent of total GDP.
-It's less than the 19 percent it contributed in 2006.
+Government spending was $3.18 trillion in 2018.
+That's 17% of total GDP.
+It's less than the 19% it contributed in 2006.
 In other words, the government was spending more when the economy was booming before the recession.
 That's exactly when it should have been spending less to cool things off.
 Slower spending now is a result of sequestration, which was also timed poorly.
 Austerity measures shouldn't be used when the economy is struggling to recover.

 4. Net Exports of Goods and Services